qtc-de/blog/content/posts/01-attacking-java-rmi-via-ssrf.md

 *JMX* is probably one of the most well known *RMI services* and is usually a reliable and easy target for attackers.
 Instead of securing *JMX* services correctly with user authentication or client certificates, administrators often take the easy route and prevent access to *JMX* services from untrusted networks.
-This makes *SSRF* attacks on *JMX* endpoints and interesting topic, as it may allows to attack unreachable *JMX* endpoints.
+This makes *SSRF* attacks on *JMX* endpoints an interesting topic, as it may allows to attack unreachable *JMX* endpoints.

 From the *SSRF* perspective, *JMX* is very similar to the custom *RMI service* discussed before.
 Despite being a well known service, *JMX* endpoints do not have a fixed ``ObjID`` value.
-A ``lookup`` operation on the *RMI registry* is therefore usually required to interact with the *JMX remote object*.
+A ``lookup`` operation on the *RMI registry* is therefore required to interact with the *JMX remote object*.
 Furthermore, there is one special characteristic that we have not encountered so far and this is *session management*.

 *JMX* supports password protected endpoints and needs therefore to implement *session management*.
-The *RMI protocol* has no built in support for *session management*, but it is a common practice to use the ``ObjID`` mechanism for implicit session management.
+The *RMI protocol* has no built in support for *session management*, but it is a common practice to use the ``ObjID`` mechanism for session management.
 We already said that custom *remote objects* get assigned a randomly generated ``ObjID`` value during export and that clients are unable to use the *remote objects* without knowing their ``ObjID``.
-To make *remote objects* publicly available, you bind them to an *RMI registry* service, but without doing this, the *remote object* can only be accessed by clients that somehow obtained the ``ObjID`` value.
+To make *remote objects* publicly available, one binds them to an *RMI registry* service, but without doing this, the *remote object* can only be accessed by clients that somehow obtained the ``ObjID`` value.

 When a client wants to connect to a *JMX* service, it first looks up the corresponding bound name within the *RMI registry*.